-As an Evangelical Protestant, I was told Catholics bear the mark of the beast and therefore they are not saved.
-Now I’m converting to Catholicism here is some food for thought I want to share with you.
+As an Evangelical Protestant, I was told Catholics bear the mark of the beast, and therefore, they are not saved.
+Now I’m converting to Catholicism.
+Here is some food for thought I want to share with you.

 The perception that some Protestants may hold regarding the salvation of Catholics.
-The differences are be rooted in historical, theological, and doctrinal differences between Protestantism and Catholicism.
+The differences are rooted in historical, theological, and doctrinal differences between Protestantism and Catholicism.

 It’s important to note that views on salvation vary widely within both traditions, and not all Protestants share the same perspective.